Product Specifications for Modular Segmental Retaining Walls

 - When one wall branches into two terraced walls, it is important to note that the soil behind the lower wall is also the foundation soil beneath the upper wall.
 This soil shall be compacted to a minimum of 95% of Standard Proctor (ASTM D698) prior to placement of the base material.
 Achieving proper compaction in the soil beneath an upper terrace prevents settlement and deformation of the upper wall.
 One way is to replace the soil with wall rock and compact in 8 in.
 (200 mm) lifts.
 When using on-site soils, compact in maximum lifts of 4 in.
 (100 mm) or as required to achieve specified compaction.

-- Filter fabric use is not suggested for use with cohesive soils.
+- Vertical filter fabric use is not suggested for use with cohesive soils.
 Clogging of such fabric creates unacceptable hydrostatic pressures in soil reinforced structures.
-When filtration is deemed necessary in cohesive soils, use a three dimensional filtration system of clean sand or filtration aggregate.
+When filtration is deemed necessary in cohesive soils, use a three-dimensional filtration system of clean sand or filtration aggregate.
+Vertical filter fabric may be used to separate wall rock zone from fine grained, sandy infill soils if the design engineer deems it necessary based on potential water migration from above or below grade, through the reinforced zone into the wall rock on the project.
+Horizontal filter fabric should be placed above the wall rock column to prevent soils from above migrating into the wall rock column.

 - Embankment protection fabric is used to stabilize rip rap and foundation soils in water applications and to separate infill materials from the retained soils.
 This fabric should permit the passage of fines to preclude clogging of the material.
-Embankment protection fabric shall be a high strength polypropylene monofilament material designed to meet or exceed typical Corps of Engineers plastic filter fabric specifications (CW-02215); stabilized against ultraviolet (UV) degradation and typically exceeding the values in Table 1, page 8 of the AB Spec Book.
+Embankment protection fabric shall be a high strength polypropylene monofilament material designed to meet or exceed typical NTPEP specifications; stabilized against ultraviolet (UV) degradation and typically exceeding the values in Section 3, Table 1 in the AB Spec Book.

 - Water management is of extreme concern during and after construction.
-Steps must be taken to ensure that drain pipes are properly installed and vented to daylight and a grading plan has been developed that routes water away from the retaining wall location.
+Steps must be taken to ensure that drain pipes are properly installed and vented to daylight or connected to an underground drainage system and a grading plan has been developed that routes water away from the retaining wall location.
 Site water management is required both during construction of the wall and after completion of construction.